Questions and answers

 The school is responsible for setting and marking work during this period and you may be asked to collect and deliver it for marking.

-What happens if the fixed period exclusion is longer than five days?
+What happens if the suspension is longer than five days?

 The school is responsible for making full time provision beyond five days.
 This may under some circumstances be on the school site.